Today, how do we answer questions like:

 - What best practices can protect our beaches, eelgrassbeds, and salmon spawning beds?

 Imagine that Bowen Island had source of reliable information to answer questions like these, about our local shores and marine environment.
+We set out to create a Marine Atlas early in 2019, and published it in May 2020.
+56 pages long, it’s full of interesting and useful information about the marine environment that surrouds us.

 Please get in touch with us: send us email.